NEW: Both letters are intercepted Tuesday during postal screening procedure, FBI says

 Federal authorities are investigating threatening letters allegedly containing deadly ricin in Spokane, Washington, the FBI said Thursday.

-The FBI and the U.S. Postal Inspection Service are trying to find the source of the two letters, intercepted Tuesday during a screening procedure at a postal facility in Spokane, FBI spokeswoman Ayn Sandalo Dietrich said.
+The FBI said Tuesday the U.S. Postal Inspection Service have been trying to find the source of two letters intercepted during a screening procedure at the postal facility.

 “While we cannot offer further comment on this incident, we stress that law enforcement agencies will continue to assess and address the full spectrum of potential threats,” she said.